Physics 1

 When you are ready to start, play the video and follow the instructions as given.
 Please record all your work in a lab notebook.
 Use this structure:

-1. The title of the lab activity
+1. The title of the lab activity and your name

 2. The date the lab activity was performed